iainctduncan/papers/source/features_usage.rst

   (send 'msg-target 'set 'foobar 1 2 3)

   ;; or if we had the list ('foobar 1 2 3) in a variable named "msg":
+  (define msg '(foobar 1 2 3))
   (send* 'msg-target 'set msg)

 This facility allows one to orchestrate complex activity in a Max patch without having predetermined connection paths.
-The results of messages so sent (as with patch-cable messages) are determined entirely by the semantics of the receiver.
+The results of messages sent this way (as with patch-cable messages) are determined entirely by the receiver.

 Buffers & Tables
 --------------------------------------------------------------------------------